GET THE TENANT EVICTION RESULTS YOU WANT. FAST.

-Remember to never change the locks, intimidate, or cut off utilities for a tenant in order to get rent; these are all illegal actions for a renter to take.
+Remember to never change the locks, intimidate, or cut off utilities for a tenant in order to get rent; these are all illegal actions for a housing provider to take.

 EVICTING A TENANT IN CALIFORNIA

 It’s extremely important that a tenant eviction be carried out to the letter of the law.
 None of this content should be considered as legal advice, just a general guide to the process.

 Tenant eviction in California can only be instigated with just cause; valid reasons for tenant eviction include the following: